Alioramus: Classification

 Paleontologists have long classified Alioramus within the superfamily Tyrannosauroidea, but because its remains were for many years poorly known, a more precise classification had remained elusive until the discovery of A. altai.
 A cladistic analysis published in 2003 found Alioramus could be further classified into the family Tyrannosauridae and the subfamily Tyrannosaurinae, alongside Tyrannosaurus, Tarbosaurus and Daspletosaurus.
 A 2004 study supported this result but suggested it was equally probable that Alioramus belonged outside the family Tyrannosauridae entirely, with its supposed juvenile characters actually reflecting a more basal position within Tyrannosauroidea.
 Another study omitted Alioramus altogether due to the only specimen's fragmentary nature.
-The description of A. altai in 2009 confirmed the placement of the genus within the Tyrannosaurinae.
+The description of A. altai in 2009 added further evidence to the idea that the genus was within the Tyrannosaurinae.
+Still, there are some studies which find it outside Tyrannosauridae.

 Tarbosaurus and Alioramus shared several skull features, including a locking mechanism in the lower jaw between the dentary and angular bones, and both lacked the prong of the nasal bones which connected to the lacrimal bones in all other tyrannosaurids except adult Daspletosaurus.
 The two genera may be closely related, representing an Asian branch of the Tyrannosauridae.
 Some specimens of Tarbosaurus have a row of bumps on the nasal bones like those of Alioramus, although much lower.
 The long and low shape of the only known Alioramus remotus skull indicated that it was immature when it died and might even have been a juvenile Tarbosaurus, which lived in the same time and place.
 The more prominent nasal crests and much higher tooth count of Alioramus, however, suggested it was a separate taxon, even if it is known only from juvenile remains, confirmed by the discovery of A. altai.
 Specimens identified as immature Tarbosaurus have the same tooth count as adults.

 The description of Qianzhousaurus in 2014 erected a new branch of the tyrannosaur family named Alioramini; consisting of the long-snouted Q. sinensis and the two known species of Alioramus.
 This clade had an uncertain placement relative to other members of the tyrannosaur branch in the initial analysis that discovered it.
 The primary phylogenetic analysis found Alioramini to be closer to Tyrannosaurus than to Albertosaurus, and therefore a member of the group Tyrannosaurinae.
 However, a second analysis in the same paper found it to be located outside of the clade including Albertosaurinae and Tyrannosaurinae, and therefore the sister group of Tyrannosauridae.
 Below is the first analysis found by the authors: